dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3487: Society must ensure access to basic necessities for everyone.
+### T3487: Society must ensure basic necessities for all individuals.

 |Support|
 |---|